CharlesPlusC/CharlesPlusC.github.io/_posts/2023-05-14-ConstellationBot.md

         return ephemeris
     ```

 4. __Plotting Positions:__ You will need to store the (/time series of) positions for each satellite after each TLE is propagated.
 Then you can use this data to plot the satellite positions in 3D.
-I use `matplotlib` to plot the satellite positions in 3D and I use the cartopy module for the map under the ground tracks.
-If you want to plot the ground tracks, you will have to convert the Earth Centred Inertial Coordinates into Earth Centred Earth Fixed Coordinates.
-Then you will have to convert these to latitude and longitude.
-The `astropy.coordinates` provides methods to do both of these accurately and painlessly.
+I use `matplotlib` to plot the satellite positions in 3D and I use the `cartopy` module for the map under the ground tracks.
+If you want to plot the ground tracks, you will have to convert the Earth Centred Inertial(ECI) coordinates into Earth Centred Earth Fixed (ECEF)coordinates.
+Then you will have to convert these to latitude and longitude to project them onto a map of the Earth.
+The `astropy.coordinates` provides methods to do both of these conversions accurately and painlessly.
     1. __ECI to ECEF:__ Use the `CartesianRepresentation()` class and make sure you convert from _GCRS_ to _ITRS_.
     2. __ECEF to Lat/Long:__ Use the `Transformer()` class to convert from _EPSG:4978_ to _EPSG:4326_.

-5. __Animating Plots:__ To animate these plots I rotate the plots by 5 degrees about the z-axis and then save each frame as a png.
+5. __Animating Plots:__ To animate these plots I rotate the plots by 5 degrees about the z-axis and then save each new plot as a numbered frame (.png format ).
 I then use the `PIL` module to convert the pngs into a gif.
-For the large constellations these becomes pretty computationally intensive so I have included some use of the `multiprocessing` module to speed things up.
+For the large constellations this becomes pretty computationally intensive so I have included some use of the `multiprocessing` module to speed things up.
 This parallelizes the plotting of each frame- however for Starlink this still takes around 30 minutes (and fails in Github Actions)...

     ```python
     import logging